wyrde/ComfyResources/docs/nodes/README.md

+# Node Index

-# There should be a list of nodes to the left.
+## There should be a list of nodes to the left.